Doctor of Education

 At the end of Phase 1 (the first year of full-time study), students must present and defend their fully developed research proposal, which should be should be 800010,000 words and extend the proposal presented in their original application.
 It should include both a critical review of relevant literature and an outline of the student’s proposed methodology.
 Formal acceptance as a candidate in the Doctor of Education program will be confirmed once the extended research proposal has been approved by the student’s thesis committee.

 Phase 2 the thesis and its examination

-The thesis will be examined by three examiners who have the same kinds of qualifications as are generally required for doctoral-level examinations, but with an understanding of, and commitment to, professional-practice research.
-The procedure will be the same as for Doctor of Philosophy examinations.
+The thesis will be examined by three examiners who possess the same type of qualifications as are generally required for doctoral-level examination, but with an understanding of, and commitment to, professional-practice research.
+The procedure will be the same as for Doctor of Philosophy examination.
 Details, including resolutions, are published in The University of Sydney Calendar.